ulises-8/JavaScript-HTML/README.md

 👋 Hello!
-In this repository you will find all the assignments from my Client-Side Programming with JavaScript course taken at De Anza College.
+In this repository you will find all the projects from my Client-Side Programming with JavaScript course taken at De Anza College.
 Along with the JS files, I also include the corresponding HTML files.